Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 3) Setup and Installation

-When it comes to ease of setup and installation, Ansible dominates the other two tools as it has ‘agentless’ architecture.
+Regarding ease of setup and installation, Ansible dominates the other two tools, Chef and Puppet, as it has an ‘agentless’ architecture.
 Chef and Puppet follow master-agent or master-slave architecture.

 DevOps Tool | Architecture | Ease of Setup and Installation |